-Dedicated Company dancers are offered teaching positions at KDT School after completing their teacher’s training and apprenticeship.
-As the Director and Master Teacher, Rita Mustaphi oversees all teaching staff of Katha Dance Theatre.
-Rita also periodically invites Kathak maestro Pandit Birju Maharaj and his company to travel from India to conduct master classes and workshops for the KDT community.
+Dedicated Company dancers are offered teaching positions at KDT’s school after completing their teacher’s training and apprenticeship.
+As the Director and Master Teacher, Rita Mustaphi oversees KDT’s teaching staff and curriculum.
+She also periodically invites Kathak maestro Pandit Birju Maharaj and his company to travel from India to conduct master classes and workshops for the KDT community.

 As Founder and Artistic Director of Katha Dance Theatre, Rita Mustaphi has choreographed more than 50 evening-length works that have been performed locally, nationally and internationally.
 Her notable performances include a show at New York’s Carnegie Hall and several International Kathak Dance Festivals in New Delhi.
 Mustaphi is a roster artist for COMPAS, Community Programs in the Arts as well as a teaching artist for the Cowles Center for Dance & the Performing Arts.
 She has taught advanced KDT classes since she founded the school in 1987.